 The SENDCo is: Megan Panayiotou

 The SEND Inclusive Education Policy reviewed annually is available on this website and paper copies are available on request.
 The Accessibility Plan is reviewed every four years and available on request.

 For more information about the SEND Local Offer please check the Newham Council website.

 Inclusion is a human rights issue as supported by the UN charter, the Salamanca statement (1994) and the Kochi declaration (2002).

 We believe that all children and young people should have the chance to attend a mainstream school.
 This benefits all pupils, including those with a disability, and the whole community.

 The aim of our inclusive education policy is to make it possible for every child, whatever their special education need, learning need, ability or disability, to be educated within a main-stream school or have access to mainstream education through links from specialist provision.
 This means having access to the national curriculum and to all educational and social opportunities that mainstream education provides and, if appropriate, access to alternative provision.

-We support the principles of the special educational needs (SEN) and Disability Act 2001 and accompanying codes of practice to ensure that access to the curriculum, physical access to schools and clear communication with parents / carers underpin our inclusion policy.
+We support the principles of the Special Educational Needs and Disabilities (SEND) and the Disability Act 2015 and accompanying codes of practice to ensure that access to the curriculum, physical access to schools and clear communication with parents / carers underpin our inclusion policy.